(The page was last updated on 18 December 2020)

 The University of Aberdeen will continue to encourage students to spend time abroad as part of their degree, be that in Europe or further afield.
 We are working closely with our European partner institutions to ensure that exchanges can go ahead, regardless of the Brexit outcome.

-After 2020/21, we do not yet know whether funding will be available to support students going abroad to Europe.
-We will continue to lobby the UK Government for a national successor scheme, however, it would be advisable for students interested in going abroad from 2021/22 to budget accordingly.
+Beyond that, we don’t yet know if we will continue to have access to the Erasmus+ programme or a UK national successor scheme.
+Both scheme should include an element of funding, however, it would be advisable for students interested in going abroad beyond 2022/23 to budget accordingly.